sellisttg/AVP/readme.md

 ##A. Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted
 Jeremy Dean, Director of Business Developent
 ##B. Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of  the  labor  categories  as  identified  in  Attachment  B:  PQVP DS-AD  Labor  Category  Descriptions
+Our collaborative multidisciplinary team experiece includes over 250,000 hours delivering technical solutions.
 ####Product Manager: Jeremy Dean
 ####Deliver Manager: Michael Tomlin
 ####Technical Architect: Shawn Sampo